Go to the first, previous, next, last section, table of contents.

 1AB

-beep is sounded, 12 is displayed, a backspace positions at the 2
+Beep is sounded, 12 is displayed, a backspace positions at the 2

 then the A is placed over the 2, obscuring the 2, then a B is displayed, resulting in 1AB.